Chapter 19: The Tragedy at Ong Thanh 062025

 Brigadier General Coleman, First Brigade Commander, Colonel

 Newman, and Lt.
-Colonel Terry Allen was at this meeting, but as I said,
+Colonel Terry Allen were at this meeting.
+Still, as I

-General Hay had been called away by Westmoreland to a meeting in Saigon.
+said, General Hay had been called away by Westmoreland to a meeting in

+Saigon.
 It's too bad that General Hay was not there.
-If he had been there, I
+If he had been

 heard.
 Neither Coleman nor Newman "understood squat".
 They certainly did